mattetti/book_mdar/book/source/Chapters/0/2_Preface.markdown

 ## Preface

 At New Bamboo we've been building our internal applications in Merb for quite some time now.
 This is a collaborative effort to document the features of Merb and DataMapper, while also providing example Merb applications.

 ___Who is this for?___

 The target reader is someone who has some experience with writing Ruby on Rails applications, and is looking to try out a new framework.
-So if your looking for the [AWDR](http://www.pragprog.com/titles/rails2) equivalent for Merb, you may be disappointed as not all topics will be covered (yet).
+So if your looking for the [AWDR](http://www.pragprog.com/titles/rails2) equivalent for Merb, you may be disappointed as this is a work in progress.

 Copyright &copy; 2008 Respective Authors.